Quick overview

 As an employee, you may find that your employer does not pay your social security or health insurance for you.
 Fortunately, you can rest easy.
 It doesn’t mean that you’re accruing a debt somewhere or that your hours don’t count towards your pension.
 It is the employer who has to pay the insurance for the employee and therefore only the employer will bear the consequences.

 If you suspect that your employer is not paying social security and health insurance for you, it is a good idea (but not compulsory) to report this as soon as possible.
 In the case of social insurance, to the district social security office and in the case of health insurance, to your health insurance company.
-In addition, if you do not pay social insurance, you have the option of terminating your employment contract immediately and quitting your job.
+In case of non-payment of social insurance, you can terminate your employment contract and quit your job.

 Tip for article